David-Haim/concurrencpp/README.md

 1. Contains any of `co_await` or `co_return` in its body.

-If all the above applies, the function is a parallel coroutine: concurrencpp will start the function suspended and immediately re-schedule it to run in the provided executor.
+If all the above applies, the function is a parallel coroutine: concurrencpp will start the coroutine suspended and immediately re-schedule it to run in the provided executor.
 `concurrencpp::executor_tag` is a dummy placeholder to tell the concurrencpp runtime that this function is not a regular function, it needs to start running inside the given executor.
 Applications can then consume the result of the parallel coroutine by using the returned result object.